cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 | `JOOMLA_DB_NAME` | Defaults to `joomla` |
 | `JOOMLA_DB_TYPE` | Defaults to `mysqli`; options: `mysqli`, `pgsql` |

-The following environment variables are also recognized for configuring auto deployment (i.e. skip the browser setup) for your Joomla instance:
+The following environment variables are also recognised for configuring auto deployment (i.e. skip the browser setup) for your Joomla instance:

 | Variable name | Description |
 | --- | --- |